blockmason/link-workshop-tor/activity3/activity3b.md

 ![Etherscan Token Details](images/etherscan_token_details.png)

-And finally to confirm, open up MetaMask under the same account that is the treasury of your newly minted custom token, and add your token using the contract address as follows:
+And finally to confirm, open up MetaMask under the same account/wallet address that you used as the treasury of your newly minted custom token, and add your token using the contract address as follows:

 ![MetaMask custom token 1](images/metamask_custom_token_1.png)

 ![MetaMask custom token 2](images/metamask_custom_token_2.png)